postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 * Preview Tab
 * Busy Tab
 * Unsaved Tab (Dirty Tabs)
-* Conflicted Tab

 ##### Preview Tabs

 A request when opened will be in a preview tab.
 Postman treats this as a 'Preview tab' because it retains the existing state of a request until any changes are made.
-If you have four requests and open them one after the other, each of this requests opens in the same tab.
-Because you have not made any attempt to modify data within that tab, Postman treats it as a preview tab.
-A preview tab is represented in italicised titles.
+If you have four requests and open them one after the other, each of these requests opens in the same tab.
+Because you have not made any attempt to modify data within that tab, Postman displays it as a preview tab.
+A preview tab is represented in italicized titles.
 The following screen illustrates this:

 [![tabs in preview mode](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_Preview1.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_Preview.gif)

 Let's take a scenario wherein you've 100 requests that contain critical debugging information.
 And your aim is to just analyze the information in these requests.
-In this case, it makes sense to show the information in that request in a preview tab.
+In this case, it makes sense to show the information in those requests in a preview tab.
 It would just not be feasible to open 100 requests in 100 tabs.

 ##### Busy Tab